-- Created under your Will and/or created while you are alive.
+- Is created under your Will and/or created while you are alive.

-- Creating a trust is as simple as tying y our shoelaces OR as complex as explaining the money multiplier banking system to a teenager.
+- Is as simple as tying your shoelaces OR as complex as explaining the money multiplier banking system to a teenager.

 - Can control future family behavior.
 Delicate balance.